pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sections_demo_2`

-This code example showcases the use of Sections in the Arcade library, which are spaces on the screen where game objects or components can exist.
-In this implementation, each player in a Pong game is represented as a Section, allowing for separate control and management of their paddles and scores.
-Sections enable a structured way to organize game elements and interact with them, enhancing modularity and reusability in game development.
-The code also demonstrates how keyboard events can be directed to specific sections based on the pressed key, facilitating player input handling and gameplay mechanics.
+The provided example features an elementary two-player Pong game, which illustrates the use of Sections in the Arcade library, a Python library for creating 2D video games.
+In this game, each player's motion range on the screen is depicted as a Section.
+The concept of Sections, which do not need to occupy the entire screen, is unique to this library.
+Keyboard events can be directed to each Section based on the button pressed, thus enabling two players to play on the same computer.
+The game also demonstrates the use of Views, as well as the creation, updating, and drawing of sprites (in this case, paddles and a ball), keyboard event handling, collision detection, and game logic implementation (i.e., keeping score and ending the game).

 sections_demo_3.py
 ------------------